JackPGreen/hazelcast-simulator/README.md

 executing a command like "run this testsuite with 10 member worker and 100 client worker JVMs for 2 hours".

 - **Coordinator Machine** - a machine on which you execute the `Coordinator` (see above).
 This is the place typically where the user interacts with Simulator commands.
-Typically your local computer but can be installed anywhere.
+Typically, your local computer but can be installed anywhere.

 - **Coordinator Remote** - A JVM that can run anywhere, such as on your local machine.
 The `CoordinatorRemote` is responsible for sending instructions to the Coordinator.
 For basic simulator usages the remote is not needed, but for complex scenarios such